 But was it murder?

-One of South Africa's toughest prosecutors, Gerrie Nel, fought for most of the month of March to prove it was.
+One of South Africa's toughest prosecutors, Gerrie Nel, has been fighting for most of this month to prove it was.

-Starting Monday, one of the country's shrewdest defense lawyers, Barry Roux, will try to convince a judge that it wasn't.
+On Friday, one of the country's shrewdest defense lawyers, Barry Roux, was scheduled to begin convincing a judge that it wasn't.

 The verdict will hinge on two questions: